art567/bf2keyman/doc/Readme.txt

 for BattleField 2 so easily.

  - No more "Wrong CD-KEY"
- - No more unintelligible software
+ - No more risky software
  - No more Registry Editor
  - No more crashes while join server
  - Fast, useful and user-friendly :)